ogbk/spoke/README.md

 - main component : ```<App/>```, it contains and shows the following:
 - sub components: ```<ProductList/>``` , ```<Product/>```, ```<Cart/>```,
+- header component: `<Header/>`: to redirect user to the requested page
 - error handling component: `<FetchError/>`

 ## Component layout